davidmoten/log-analysis/README.md

 Todo
 ===========
-A fair bit but the core is in and working.
+Not much to do, the core is in and working.
-* detailed configuration including regex patterns for extraction of info from log lines

 * handle split line java.util.logging style logs
-* dashboard (multiple graphs per page)
-* extract method name from log lines
-* auto scan for new log files (perhaps not required)